bluelisandro/bluelisandro/README.md

 ### 👋 Hey!
-My name is Lisandro Nunez and I am a software engineer intern at Fidelity Investments, and currently a student at the University of Rhode Island majoring in computer science.
+My name is Lisandro Nunez and I am currently **seeking a full-time new grad software engineer position for Spring 2024**, and am currently a student at the University of Rhode Island majoring in computer science.

-🎯 I’m currently <b>developing at Fidelity</b>, <b>powerlifting</b>, and <b>prepping for full time interviews</b>
+🎯 I’m currently <b>seeking a full-time software engineer position</b>, <b>prepping for full time interviews</b>, <b>grinding leetcode</b>, and <b>training for a powerlifting competition</b>

 <!-- #### Visit My Website! https:://www.lisandro.dev/ -->